Seahawks tight end Luke Willson says goodbye to Seattle, though his next stop is unknown

 What’s unclear is where he will be playing next.

-Willson, who last season was the lone remaining member of the draft class of 2013, took visits to Carolina, Jacksonville and Detroit after officially becoming an unrestricted free agent a week ago Wednesday.
-But he left each of those visits without immediately agreeing to a contract.
+Willson, who last season was the lone remaining member of the 11-man draft class of 2013, took visits to Carolina, Jacksonville and Detroit after officially becoming an unrestricted free agent a week ago Wednesday.
+Detroit was Willson’s most recent visit, on Saturday.

+Detroit had been regarded as a favorite since Willson is from nearby LaSalle, Ontario and a comment from former Seahawk teammate and current Lion Golden Tate’s Instagram account telling Willson “Welcome to the squad bro!!” gave at least one indication that maybe Willson was on his way to becoming a Lion.
+But that was unconfirmed Tuesday night.

 Most Read Sports Stories